 |Impact||49-55 Rc||.510 g||—|

-The strictly controlled submerged arc process used to produce Ultra-Met creates a greater density of chrome carbides resulting in an outstanding abrasion resistance.
-Chromium Carbides
+The strictly controlled submerged arc process used to produce Ultra-Met creates a greater density of chrome carbides, resulting in outstanding abrasion resistance.

 We recommend the use of St. Lawrence’s fabrication services to eliminate processing and fabrication errors.